 Allowing L&I to decide what is fair is not in your best interest.
-Indeed, the claim manager assigned to your case has a lot of discretion to categorize the severity of your injury or illness, which determines how much L&I will compensate.
-Their job is to minimize costs.
-Few workers ever get back everything they lose after sustaining a disability.
-The only way to ensure that you aren’t shorted by the system is to seek expert legal help to fight for your interests.
+Indeed, the PPD workers’ comp claim manager assigned to your case has a lot of discretion to categorize the severity of your injury or illness, which determines how much L&I will compensate.
+Since the claim manager’s job is to minimize costs, few workers ever get back everything they lose after sustaining a disability.
+The only way to ensure that you aren’t shorted by the system and get maximum PPD benefits is to seek expert legal help to fight for your interests.

 What If My Settlement Award Is Too Small?

 Take action.
 Our legal team has over 15 years of experience appealing settlements and getting the best outcome for Washington workers.
-Don’t wait until it’s too late: call today to talk to a lawyer.
+Don’t wait until it’s too late: call today for a free case analysis.

 If I Already Cashed My PPD Check, Can I Still Request More Money?

 Injured workers can ask for more money even after cashing a Permanent Partial Disability settlement check.
-But don’t wait: workers must appeal within 60 days of the closing order.
+But don’t wait: workers must appeal workers’ comp PPD decisions within 60 days of the closing order.

 Will My Permanent Partial Disability Payments Cover My Expenses?